Irishwolf13/Project3/README.md

 # Tatiana's Daily Code Challenge!

 Looking for help upping your coding skills?
 Want to help others up their coding skills??
 Here you can do both!
-Here we give you a small coding exercies once a day.
-We give you bite sized, but very importaint coding questions each day.
-Learning to solve these questions will help you break through those scary whiteboard intervies you've heard so much about!
+Here we give you a small coding exercises once a day.
+We give you bite sized, but very important coding questions each day.
+Learning to solve these questions will help you break through those scary whiteboard interviews you've heard so much about!
 Share your solutions, or study others, OR BOTH!!

 ### Solve in any computer language!
 That's right!!
 You can solve these challenges in any computer language you want!
 Solve in one, or many for extra practice!